lb0o/website/content/en/docs/install/talos/kexec.md

 ---
-title: How to install Talos Linux using kexec
+title: Install Talos Linux using the kernel execute mechanism
 linkTitle: kexec
-description: "How to install Talos Linux using kexec"
+description: "How to install Talos Linux using the kernel execute mechanism (`kexec`)"
 weight: 10
 aliases:
   - /docs/talos/install/kexec